openharmony/docs/en/application-dev/reference/apis/js-apis-photoAccessHelper.md

 ## PhotoViewPicker

-Provides APIs for selecting images and videos.
+Provides APIs for the user to select images and videos.
 Before using the APIs of **PhotoViewPicker**, you need to create a **PhotoViewPicker** instance.

 **System capability**: SystemCapability.FileManagement.PhotoAccessHelper.Core